SamixYasuke/HNG11-Stage-One-Task-Adekolu-Samuel-Samixx/README.md

 # Weather Greeting API

 This project is an Express.js server that provides weather information and a personalized greeting based on the user's public IP address.
 The server fetches the user's location using their IP address and then gets the current weather for that location.
+It is the stage one task given to me from the HNG11 Backend Stack.

 ## Features